Black-and-tan faction: Eisenhower Republicanism and the demise of black-and-tans

 During the 1952 United States presidential election where factionalism once again became an intense highlight, the black-and-tan Republican delegations in the Republican National Convention that year supported the nomination of conservative U.S. senator Robert A. Taft over Dwight Eisenhower.
 This included the Mississippi delegation led by Perry Wilbon Howard II.
 In contrast to Eisenhower, who testified in opposition to integrating the United States military in 1945, the strongly conservative Taft was devoted in his concern for blacks, continuously pushing civil rights measures in Congress.

 B. Carroll Reece, a pro-civil rights Old Right congressman from East Tennessee, predicted adamant support for Taft from Southern GOP delegations.
 This proved true particularly for the states of Mississippi and Arkansas, whose delegations were led by Howard and Osro Cobb respectively.

 The influence of Eisenhower Republicanism over the Republican Party resulted in a dissipation of black-and-tan influence in Southern GOP politics, particularly in 1956.
-The surviving Black-and-tan factions lost heavily in 1964 with the nomination of Barry Goldwater for President and practically vanished.
+The last state black-and-tan machine fell in 1960 with the displacement of Howard's Mississippi delegates by a lily-white slate at that year's Republican convention, while surviving factions lost heavily in 1964 with the nomination of Barry Goldwater for President and practically vanished.